andersevenrud/microservice-rnd/README.md

 # microservice-rnd

-Microservices R&D project.

-**Only for research purposes and not safe for production usage.**
+Microservice architecture demonstration with nodejs (typescript) and Kafka

 ## About

-A basic microservice architecture nodejs project using Kafka to stream events.

-Includes a process runner service over PM2 to demonstrate launching of sub-processes that hooks into the event stream.
+This is a personal research used for learning more about microservice architectures and structuring.

+**This is probably not safe for production usage.**

+Provides a basic frontend administration interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration applications to inspect the underlying services.

 ![Vite-App](https://user-images.githubusercontent.com/161548/163657043-a2f3b766-77a6-44fc-8b62-078c6fa8390c.png)